-The population is mainly rural, cultivating citrus groves (oranges and tangerines), olives, vegetables, mostly artichokes and also people have fishing as their occupation.
+The population is mainly rural, cultivating citrus groves (oranges and tangerines), olives, vegetables, mostly artichokes in Iria and also people have fishing as their occupation as well as summer sea sports.
 The past years the village being not far away from the sea and the most tourist developed resort of Tolo, has also developed tourist facilities as well.

 Before reaching the village, 500 metres on the foothill of Profitis Elias, is the settlement of Aghia Paraskevi, with about 200 inhabitants enjoying a wonderful view of the plain around it.

 Profitis (profet) Elias takes its name from the small chapel on the top of the egg-shaped mountain.
 The mountain is lit during the evening offering a spectacular view.

 If you would like to go to the top of the mountain sse my post for instructions how to get there.